top of page

 My most recent work focuses on institutional racism in UK and US universities.
 I published in August 2024 work that examines how the most senior management in North Atlantic Rim universities reinforce institutional racism to protect the reputation of their institutions.
 Prior to this, I looked at how the Race Equality Charter was compromised by vested elite White interests and priorities in the UK.
 There are bite-sized extracts on the blog pages here.

-My research began with the Cambodian peacekeeping operation in 1991 and expanded to watching the West pushing Liberal conversion therapy onto many more former colonies in the make of peacebuilding.
+My research began with the Cambodian peacekeeping operation in 1991 and expanded to watching the West pushing Liberal conversion therapy onto many more former colonies in the name of peacebuilding.
 Seeing a new era of imperialism ascendant steered me into postcolonial scholarship, whereupon, after a couple of decades of fieldwork in Southeast Asia and Sub-Saharan Africa ended by institutional cowardice and risk aversion, I joined a Business School and adapted its research agenda to my interests.
 Foucault helped me explain how University Senior Management execute their will through innumerable institutional nodes, like Deans, HR departments and Security Offices.
 A dalliance with Bourdieu’s field theory followed, helping me interpret senior management as capturing the labour of employees of Colour, and their White allies, to repurpose antiracist agendas for corporate gain.
 And that, via Derrick Bell’s work on interest convergence and the permanence of racism, and Malcolm X’s transformative work, brought me to researching the elite Colour-Power Matrix evident in UK Higher Education senior management.

 The pedagogic outcome of this trajectory is a new module on decolonizing business studies, taught using multimedia methods that themselves decolonize the hegemonic textual pedagogy common to western Higher Education